Dedicated To Sustainability

 When honey crystallizes it does not mean that your honey has "Gone Bad".
 In fact, in the most northern states such as Minnesota and areas in Canada most of the honey sold and consumed is crystallized.
 This is normal because of the cold temperatures.

-There are certain specific variety's of honey that will crystallize all most immediately without being temperature induced.
+There are certain specific variety's of honey that will crystallize almost immediately without being temperature induced.
 Canola is an example of honey that may crystallize in the hive at temperatures that can be 95 degrees or warmer.
 Thinner or lighter honeys usually have a tendency to take much longer to crystallize.
 Robinia Honey (Black Locust) is a good example of a honey that will take a long time to crystallize.